Teleport

 In this guide, you will:

-1. Configure an Amazon Redshift database with IAM authentication.
+- Configure your Amazon Redshift database with IAM authentication.

-This guide shows how to enroll a single Amazon Redshift cluster through the Teleport Database Service.
-For a more scalable approach, learn how to configure the Teleport Discovery Service to automatically enroll all AWS databases in your infrastructure.
+This guide shows how to register a single Amazon Redshift cluster with your Teleport cluster.
+For a more scalable approach, learn how to set up Database Auto-Discovery to automatically enroll all AWS databases in your infrastructure.

 Prerequisites